Nerwyn/material-rounded-theme/README.md

 Any files under common that end in `.yaml` are treated as `card-mod-*-yaml` fields in the themes, and files ending in `.css` contain the actual card-mod CSS.
 Different overall version of the theme are included in separate folders, such as `material_rounded`.
 CSS files are copied into the card-mod yaml fields using jinja2 templates, allowing for repetitive styles that go in different shadow roots to all source from the same file.

 The common folder also includes `hex2hsl.jinja` - a hex to HSL color formula ported to jinja2 for transforming user defined base colors into HSL.
 The HSL base color is used for calculating primary, accent, and other custom colors.
 How these custom colors are defined and used is determined at the theme folder level in `user_colors.jinja`.
 If possible, I would like to instead use Material You's HCT color system, but it would have to be ported to jinja2 along with a HCT to hex/rgb/hsl/etc function.
+TODO remove this

 [last-commit-shield]: https://img.shields.io/github/last-commit/Nerwyn/material-rounded-theme?style=for-the-badge
 [commits]: https://github.com/Nerwyn/material-rounded-theme/commits/main